AbhiramAtluri/Zendesk-Coding-Challange/README.md

 ● Display individual ticket details<br/>
 ● Page through tickets when more than 25 are returned<br/>

-In order to the run the application the system requirements mentioned above need to installed.</br>
+In order to the run the application.
+The system requirements mentioned above need to installed.</br>

 **Setting up the server**</br>